ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Experiments

 \subsubsection{Training}

 The training procedure on SCUT-EnsText or SCUT-Syn uses only its corresponding training set.
-If not specified, the pretrained weight with the classification task on ImageNet-1k \cite{deng2009imagenet} is used to initialize the encoder, while the decoder is randomly initialized.
 The input size of the images is set to $512 \times 512$.
-The network is trained with an AdamW \cite{loshchilovdecoupled} optimizer for 300 epochs using 2 NVIDIA A6000 GPUs with 48GB memory.
-The learning rate is initialized as 0.0001 and linearly decayed to 0.00001 at the last epoch.
+The network is trained with an AdamW optimizer for 300 epochs using 2 NVIDIA A6000 GPUs with 48GB memory.
+The learning rate is initialized as 0.0005 and linearly decayed to 0.00001 at the last epoch.
 The training batch size is set to 16.